remix-run/react-router/README.md

 -----

-This library only ships with CommonJS modules, so you'll need browserify or webpack or something that can load/bundle it.
+This library only ships with CommonJS modules, so you'll need browserify or webpack or something that can load/bundle it, a global build is coming soon.

 ```
 var Route = require('react-nested-router').Route;